Is it possible to wear the weather?

 The result is a concept in which rainfall is recorded on textile, called ‘Made by Rain’, where she developed her own technique: pluviagraphy.
 Following this technique, the textiles form a collection of weather data: a growing collection of weather imprinted on textile from different times and locations around the world.

-Aliki van der Kruijs: Rain is deeply rooted in the Dutch culture.
+Aliki van der Kruijs: Rain is deeply rooted in Dutch culture.
 I questioned what it would be like to capture the experience of rainfall on textile, so it would become possible to ‘wear the weather’.
 The project Made by Rain is an ongoing research into this matter.

 Although the work comes from a very personal/family relation with the weather I think it is a very universal topic.
 Everybody deals in daily life with the weather and almost everybody as well with the rain.
 It is not that I developed this work as a reflection on current trends.
-It was something that came from intuition and that I connected to facts like for instance more rainfall due to climate change and behavioural patterns that made the work topical.
+It was something that came from intuition and that I connected to facts like for instance more rainfall due to climate change and behavioral patterns that made the work topical.
 There is an expansion of people wanting to (re)connect with nature.
 Made by Rain resonates from that.

 Featured Photo:© Femke Hoekstra | Second and Third Photo: Lonneke van der Palen.